-The tachometer is supplied with flying leads so that you can fit the connector of your choice to the car loom.
+Older tachometers are supplied with flying leads so that you can fit the connector of your choice to the car loom.
 The table lists the functions of the five free wires.

-Wire Colour Function Connect To Black Ground or Earth Ground or Chassis Red 12 volt Supply A fused 12 volt supply from the master switch or Ignition if there is no master switch Violet Trigger input Negative side of coil or to dedicated tacho output from engine ECU Grey Shift Light 1 Output Supplied shift light ONLY or 52 mm gauge tell-tale enable Blue Shift Light 2 Output Supplied shift light ONLY Orange Backlighting Lighting 12 volts
+Black Ground or Earth Ground or Chassis Red 12 volt Supply A fused 12 volt supply from the master switch or Ignition if there is no master switch Violet Trigger input Negative side of coil or to dedicated tacho output from engine ECU Grey Shift Light 1 Output Supplied shift light ONLY or 52 mm gauge tell-tale enable Blue Shift Light 2 Output Supplied shift light ONLY Orange Backlighting Lighting 12 volts

-Black and Red Wires
+Black/White and Red Wires